The Charlie Brown and Snoopy Show

 Due to lower-than-expected ratings, in an attempt to boost viewership, CBS moved the series to 8:00 a.m.
 Eastern Time early in 1984.
 It did not help the ratings much, and while the show was not formally cancelled in 1984, further production was on hiatus, and in 1985, CBS ordered five new episodes for what would be a second and final season.
-Early in 1986, CBS dropped the show after a ratings recession.The Charlie Brown and Snoopy Show is one of the few television series produced by Bill Melendez, whose animation studio generally produced specials.
+Early in 1986, CBS dropped the show due to the ratings still being below expectations.

-The show reaired on The Disney Channel in 1993 and was aired on YTV in Canada by 1996.
-It also aired on the CBBC block on BBC One and BBC Two from 1986 to 2005.